10 Steps To Stop Feeling Undeserving Of Good Things

 One of the main reasons why you may feel undeserving is because you try to accomplish unrealistic goals.

-Every time you aren’t capable of achieving that unrealistic goal, you feel disappointed with yourself.
+Every time you aren’t capable of achieving that unrealistic goal, you feel disappointed.

 And it’s ok to feel disappointed.
 It’s natural, and it happens to the best of us.